Major Havoc: Legacy

 Major Havoc was re-released as part of compilations of older Atari games, such as Atari Anthology.
 In July 2010, the game was re-released on Microsoft's Game Room service for its Xbox 360 console and for Games for Windows Live.
 In March 2011 a port was released on Nintendo DS and iOS as part of the Atari's Greatest Hits Vol. 2 collection.

 Major Havoc was the inspiration for Japanese computer game developers of the 1980s.
 The game served as a direct prototype for Theseus on MSX computers - its creators wanted to replicate the flying feel of Major Havoc and achieve smooth scrolling on home systems.
 In addition, the first part of Major Havoc became the basis for Silpheed on PC-88/98 personal computers.
 Although Major Havoc was not a major commercial success in the West, it had a significant impact on the development of the Japanese computer game industry.

 World record

-According to Twin Galaxies, Ettore Ciaffi, of New York, NY, scored a world record 1,940,078 points on June 28, 1985, at the Broadway Arcade during the Video Game Masters Tournament.
+According to Twin Galaxies, Ettore Ciaffi, of New York, scored a world record 1,940,078 points on June 28, 1985, at the Broadway Arcade during the Video Game Masters Tournament.